 President Kagame has done a good job in gradually giving the nation a reason to overcome the genocide trauma and to dream bigger and brighter.
 In 2015, Rwanda was all over the news for all the right reasons, boosting the economy, the climate-change-induced 30 million tree planting in local communities, embracing the one African passport policy, launch of renewable energy(solar power) and to top it all, its capital Kigali was named UN’s most beautiful city in Africa.
 As a sign of a country that enjoys mutual respect between leaders and followers, Kagame sought the consent of his people through a referendum on constitutional changes that will automatically qualify Kagame to be president till 2034.
-An overwhelming 90% of electorates voted in his favor.
-That says it all, Kagame appears to be the president by the people and for the people.
+An overwhelming 90% of electorates voted in his favour.
+That says it all, Kagame appears to be the president of the people and for the people.

 3. Country: Tanzania

 With a 58% electoral votes, Magufuli unexpectedly became the current president of Tanzania.
 He is reputed to be a disciplinarian, and as such, drastic changes have been experienced in Tanzania within his young administration.
 First of, the nation boycotted the Tanzanian independence celebration for street cleaning; Magufuli has begun to relieve shady and lackadaisical officials of their duties.
 He has also been praised for his implementation of school fees reduction, and a back to back fight against corruption.
 More than all of his “bulldozer achievements is the no tolerance given to the extravagant spending of officials.
 Without hesitation or any form of mediocrity, he downsized unnecessary lavish expenses on government officials by a 99.9% rate and instead invested the money in health care and road construction.
 From all indication, his recent actions comply with the long-awaited expectations of the Tanzanian people.